irskep/sphinx-better-theme/docs/index.rst

 ===================

 **sphinx-better-theme** is a theme for Sphinx that tries to be better than the built-in themes.
-See the `Anticipatory FAQ`_ for details.
+See the :doc:`Anticipatory FAQ <anticipatory-faq>` for details.

 You can get the source and open issues `on Github.`_